-- iv) Rapidly improving bus and rail services is essential if the UK is to reduce CO2 emissions and cut air pollution, but decarbonisation is happening far too slowly. - v) The railways should be a green and environmentally friendly option for passengers and freight. - vi) The rail ticketing system is outdated and does not reflect the needs of passengers in the 21st century.

-Conference reaffirms pledges in the Liberal Democrat 2019 manifesto to:

-- a) Give new powers and funding to local authorities and communities to improve transport in their areas, including the ability to introduce network-wide ticketing, as in London. - b) Support rural bus services and encourage alternatives to conventional bus services where they are not viable. - c) Fix the railway's broken fares and ticketing system so that it provides better value for money. - d) Improve the experience of people who rely on the railways for work by investing in commuter routes and the integration of rail, bus and cycle routes and improve disabled access to public transport via the Access for All programme. - e) Be far more proactive in sanctioning and ultimately sacking train operators if they fail to provide a high-quality public service to their customers.
+- 29 iii) Buses are the easiest form of public transport to introduce, - improve and expand because they require minimal - infrastructure investment, especially when compared to - 32 trains or trams. - 33 iv) Rapidly improving bus and rail services is essential if the UK - is to reduce CO2 emissions and cut air pollution, but - decarbonisation is happening far too slowly. - 36 v) The railways should be a green and environmentally friendly option for passengers and freight. - 38 vi) The rail ticketing system is outdated and does not reflect the needs of passengers in the 21st century. - 40 Conference reaffirms pledges in the Liberal Democrat 2019 41 manifesto to: - 42 a) Give new powers and funding to local authorities and - 43 communities to improve transport in their areas, including - 44 the ability to introduce network-wide ticketing, as in - 45 London. - 46 b) Support rural bus services and encourage alternatives to47 conventional bus services where they are not viable. - 48 c) Fix the railway's broken fares and ticketing system so that it 49 provides better value for money. - 50 d) Improve the experience of people who rely on the railways - 51 for work by investing in commuter routes and the - 52 integration of rail, bus and cycle routes and improve - disabled access to public transport via the Access for All - 54 programme. - 55 e) Be far more proactive in sanctioning and ultimately sacking - train operators if they fail to provide a high-quality public - 57 service to their customers.